Shiny-lab/Millenium-RAT/README.md

 <br />🔹Self-installing/No self-installing
 <br />
 <br />⭐️ Options :
-<br />🔶NEW: "/all" identifier is avaliable now, can be use to send the command to all the connected victims
+<br />🔶NEW: powershell command execution, updates keylogger and more. you can se more details about the 2.11 update in [the Millenium telegram channel]([https://www.codecademy.com/pages/contribute-docs](https://t.me/milleniumrat))
 <br />🔶Keylogger
 <br />🔶Pronouncing text to user
 <br />🔶Messagebox invoking